-- Climate and environmental change through time impact human communities that have been present in Western

-North America throughout the Holocene.
+Climate and environmental changes through time impact human communities that have been present in western North America throughout the Holocene.
 Evidence from over 40 archeological sites in North America shows humans were likely present before, during, and after the Last Glacial Maximum (26.5-19 ka) (Becerra-Valdivia and Higham, 2020).
-Additional evidence for human presence and societal expansion within the geographic and temporal range of this review includes archaeological evidence from shell middens as well as Indigenous oral histories (e.g., Braje et al., 2012; Erlandson et al., 2007; McKechnie, 2015; Rick, 2011; Becerra-Valdivia and Higham, 2020).
-Previous work has investigated linkages between climate and human communities on a local scale through the Holocene (e.g., Braje et al., 2012; Erlandson et al., 2007; Glassow et al., 2012; Kennett et al., 2007; McKechnie, 2015; Rick, 2011). - Here, we conduct a spatiotemporal analysis of temperature, hydroclimate, and fire activity between the early, mid, and late Holocene and synthesize previously published records of both marine and terrestrial systems from the Western United States and California Current System (Appendices A-C), resulting in the most comprehensive multiproxy Holocene climate reconstruction for this region to date.
-This review addresses the following linked research questions: How do temperature, hydroclimate, and fire activity vary between the early, mid, and late Holocene in the Western United States?
+Additional evidence for human presence and societal expansion within the geographic and temporal range of this review includes archeological evidence from shell middens as well as Indigenous oral histories (e.g., Braje et al., 2012; Erlandson et al., 2007, 2009; Kennett et al., 2007; McKechnie, 2015; Rick, 2011; Becerra-Valdivia and Higham, 2020).
+Previous work has investigated linkages between climate and human communities on a local scale through the Holocene (e.g., Braje et al., 2012; Erlandson et al., 2007; Glassow et al., 2012; Kennett et al., 2007; McKechnie, 2015; Rick, 2011).

+Here, we conduct a spatiotemporal analysis of temperature, hydroclimate, and fire activity between the Early, Middle, and Late Holocene and synthesize previously published records of both marine and terrestrial systems from the Western United States and California Current System (Appendices A-C), resulting in the most comprehensive multi-proxy Holocene climate reconstruction for this region to date.
+This review addresses the following linked research questions: how do temperature, hydroclimate, and fire activity vary between the Early, Middle, and Late Holocene in the Western United States?
 How do marine and terrestrial environments interact in this region during the Holocene?
 How do climate and oceanographic changes impact ecological communities in the Holocene?